tipofyzik/image_styling_tg_bot/README.md

 After this, your dicker image will be downloded on your server and will be run.
 That's all, you can use your bot!

 **Important note:**
+When writing a project's dependency file, I strongly recommend installing only the bare minimum required for the bot (and for any other project) to function.
+It will significantly decrease your docker image size,  thus requiring fewer server resources.
+For example, initially I installed all torch library and my size of my docker file was 7.5GB.
+After I installed only torch-CPU, the essentials required to run Python, and cleared all cache, the size has been reduced to 1GB.